zayihu/zayihu/README.md

 Love Linux opensourse ecosystem.

-Arch Linux, Kitty, Neovim & Zellij as everyday work setup.
+Everyday work setup
+Arch Linux as OS,
+KDE as desktop environment,
+Kitty as terminal emulator,
+Neovim as IDE & Code editor,
+Zellij as terminal multiplexer.

-[PHP](https://skillicons.dev/icons?i=php) PHP: use in scripting and website building with WordPress and Laravel.
+PHP: use in scripting and website building with WordPress and Laravel.
 Python: scripting & FastAPI, async & websockets.
 TypeScript/JS: React, Redux with Vite and Tauri.
 HTML & CSS: used in building websites.